Press Kit

 How did you get the idea to publish the two poems as a “flippable” dual book?

-It seemed a natural expression of their yin-yang nature.
+The flippable dual structure of the book seemed a natural expression of its yin-yang nature.
 The first poem, The House We Sheltered In, is inward-looking.
 It’s about comfort and security.
 The second poem, The Masks We Wore, is outward-looking, about the actions we took in the world to combat the virus.